vdesabou/alfred-spotify-mini-player/README.md

 ![Screenshot](http://d.pr/i/8yDg+.png)

-## Library Update
+## Library/Playlist Update

-If you modify your playlists, you'll need to update the library.

-* Go in Spotify Mini Player Settings

-* Select Update library

-* That's it!
+You can now update your entire library and/or only one specific playlist directly from the Spotify Mini Player!

 ## Alfred Playlist